crchaves/test/README.md

 interval, records the parameters into a SQLite database and prints events.
 The recorded session can later be replayed.

-Command sets for each supported hardware type live in `src/hardware`.
-The `simulated` module lists the commands used by the built-in simulated device.
+Command sets for each supported hardware type now live in `.ini` files under `src/driver_configs`.
+Each file contains a comma separated list of commands in a `[commands]` section.
+These files are loaded automatically and used by the monitoring script.

 ## Usage